Contents of this page:

 During the digging of 'Noordhollands kanaal' (an economically important waterway in North Holland) in 1835, again foundations of Torenburg Castle were encountered.
 Remains of towers, walls and wooden campshedding were dug up, while all kinds of weapons, furniture and some skulls were found.
 These finds were very important, because archeologists were able now to point out the castle's position in the first place and second, to make a map of a substantial part of the original ground plan.
 Studying these finds, archeologists concluded that Torenburg Castle was a large and strong castle with walls of 1 meter thick and towers with a diameter of 7.5 meters.
 A part of the southern tower was missing (perhaps it was partly removed when the town wall was built, of which the little tower was possibly a part).
 The ground plan also reveals different stages of building, with foundations of the southern part that indicate the castle's residential section.

 To continue digging 'Noordhollands Kanaal', all these remains were removed at last, resulting in wiping out the castle's last traces.
-The map shows us the original position projected in a modern map of a part of Alkmaar.
+The map shows us a probable original position projected in a modern map of a part of Alkmaar.

 |The lay-out of Torenburg Castle's foundations after they were excavated during the digging of 'Noordhollands Kanaal'.
 Also the remnants of campshedding are visible.